Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Add graphics with renderer/README.md

 ## How to use the sample

-Run the sample and view graphics for points, lines, polygons, and shapes with curved segments which are stylized using renderers.
+Pan and zoom on the map to view graphics for points, lines, polygons, and shapes with curved segments which are stylized using renderers.

 ## How it works